Yazwh0/BitMagic.Documentation/MCPAgent.md

 | `get_sprites()` | Returns each sprite VERA currently has enabled (depth != 0), with its attributes and its own cropped image.
 VERA has a fixed table of 128 sprite slots; disabled ones are omitted rather than returned as 128 mostly-empty entries. |
 | `get_cpu_history(count?)` | Returns the most recently executed CPU instructions, most recent first, with register state, flags and source file/line where known.
 Useful for seeing how execution actually reached the current stop, not just where it is now. |
 | `disconnect()` | Ends the debug session. |

+## Compiling without a session

+`build_project(target, buildFolder?, outputFolder?, binFolder?)` is the one tool above that isn't about a debug session at all: it compiles a project's `.json` file, or a single `.bmasm`/`.asm` file directly, and reports any errors - no session, no ROM, nothing run.
+It's independent of whatever `launch_project`/`attach_to_session` state exists, so it's safe to call at any time, including mid-session, and doesn't need one to exist first.
+Use it as a fast compile-check loop while an agent is writing or editing `.bmasm`: point it at the file, fix whatever it reports, repeat.

+`outputFolder` is where the compiled program (`.prg` etc) is written - worth setting explicitly when `target` is a bare source file, since there's no project file to carry an `outputFolder` of its own otherwise. `binFolder` is just the template engine's own intermediate artifacts (its compiled C#, generated `.bmasm`), not the compiled program - it rarely needs setting.
+Both default to a `bin` folder under `buildFolder` if omitted.

+Each call spawns its own short-lived copy of `X16D`, separate from any `X16D` a live session owns.

 ## Resources